 4. A Single Touch.
 You always wondered why your grandfather had so much influence over others.
 You were immune.
 And now, you’re his successor.

 5. Queen of the Garden.
 Your mother is obsessed with her garden.
 When sickness keeps her in bed, you step up to help and find it well tended by elves.

 6. The Goddess Ring.
 Your partner breaks up with you, and while sitting dejected on the beach, you find a ring.
 When you slip it on your finger, it transforms your appearance.

 7. One Minute of Memory.
 You trade one minute of memory every day for the power to transform any room in your home to match any image.
 Your family begins to fall apart.

 8. Lost Time.
 You were told you wandered off as a child for a few minutes but later discover you were gone far longer than that.
 One person knows why, and he’s in prison.

 9. The Crystal Finder.
 A new crystal shop opens near your home, and you’re one of its first customers.
 You even accept their offer of a part-time job, working in the back for the “finder.”

 10. The Rift in the Bookshop.
-Your favorite reading room at a local bookshop is off limits, ever since a mysterious disappearance and strange energy readings.
+Your favorite reading room at a local bookshop is off-limits, ever since a mysterious disappearance and strange energy readings.
 Your favorite books also go missing.

 11. Will Work for a Cure.
-You’re scrambling to find a lucrative work from home job before you start kidney dialysis, and you reply to an ad that sounds too good to be true.
+You’re scrambling to find a lucrative work-from-home job before you start kidney dialysis, and you reply to an ad that sounds too good to be true.
 One of the benefits is a cure.

 12. The Memory Glass.
 You’re looking through the property of a departed aunt and find a mirror.
 You uncover it and see an altered reflection that revives a memory.
-Suddenly your dreams makes sense.
+Suddenly your dreams make sense.